-The International Children’s Choir Festival was founded in 1997 by David T. Searles, a former Lay Clerk in the cathedral in the 1970s and continues each year during the last week of July with co-conductors, Dr. David Flood, Organist and Master of the Choristers at Canterbury Cathedral, and Professor Henry Leck, America’s most esteemed children’s choir conductor.
+The International Children’s Choir Festival was founded in 1997 by David T. Searles, a former Lay Clerk in the Cathedral in the 1970s and has continued ever since during the last week of July with co-conductors, Dr David Flood, Organist and Master of the Choristers at Canterbury Cathedral, and Professor Henry Leck, America’s most esteemed children’s choir conductor.

-Around two hundred children’s choirs from the United States, Canada, New Zealand, Australia and China have participated.
+Around two hundred children’s choirs from the United States, Canada, New Zealand, Australia and China have participated in the festivals.
 This July, the combined Festival Choir will sing Evensong on 25 July at 17:30 and a full evening concert in the Quire on 26 July at 19:30.
-Both events are free admission to the public.
-In addition, each participating choir will have private workshops with the Festival conductors and will present an individual Midday Recital in the Quire on Monday 24 and Tuesday 25 July and Wednesday 26 July.
+Both events are free to attend.
+In addition, each participating choir will have private workshops with the Festival conductors and will present an individual Midday Recital in the Quire on Tuesday 25 July and Wednesday 26 July.
 Recitals are free to attend, but normal Precincts’ charges apply during the day.

 Entrance to the concert is free with a retiring collection.